lmansoo/Grey-matter-reshaping-of-language-related-regions-depends-on-tumor-lateralization-/README.md

 - [x] This code also works with an ATLAS to calcute the volumes per region.
 We suggest you have a folder with all the atlases you want to use for the study.
       For example:
       - ATLAS
-      - AAL
+      - Automated Anatomical Labelling Atlas (AAL)
       - Rofkova

-For this study, we only used the Automated Anatomical Labelling Atlas [(AAL)](doi:10.1006/nimg.2001.0978)
+For this study, we only used the [AAL](https://pubmed.ncbi.nlm.nih.gov/11771995/)

 ▶️ **Order for the functions:**